 Use of Flux

 The rapid formation of an aluminum oxide layer and the difficulty in removing it so that the solder can wet aluminium are the reasons for using flux.
 In “normal” copper soldering, removing copper oxide is relatively easy with mild organic and inorganic fluxes.
 Aluminium oxide, however, is not easily removed and may require stronger fluxes such as an organic amine-based flux (up to 285°C), inorganic fluxes (chloride or fluoride up to 400°C), and complex fluoroaluminate salts (above 550°C).
 The use of mechanical rubbing, ultrasonic or thermal spraying depends on the use of molten zinc to scrub or remove the aluminum oxide layer and enable wetting of aluminium.
-No flux is used.
 For soldering with tin or zinc the first two fluxes are used, as their melting point is lower than 330°C and the zinc portion helps prevent galvanic corrosion.
 For solder-based zinc products, Mat-Tech uses fluxes that offer higher melting temperatures.

 The residue of some soldering fluids may still be active after soldering and need to be removed.
 Solders used for aluminium usually contain zinc with lead, cadmium, tin, copper, or aluminium.
 However, solder containing tin can cause an electrochemical corrosion problem.
 Solders containing cadmium have been banned due to health concerns they could pose.
 Soldering with lead is also restricted.